MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusSubscription.md

 ```

 ### -DeadLetteringOnFilterEvaluationExceptions
-Indicates whether a subscription has dead letter support on Filter evaluation exceptions.
+Indicates if a subscription has dead letter support on Filter evaluation exceptions.

 ```yaml
 Type: Boolean